Sunday, March 24, 2024

 ¼ t freshly grated nutmeg

-Melt butter with oil in a skillet over medium heat.
+Heat butter and oil in a skillet over medium heat.

-Add sliced onion and sauté until translucent and caramelized, about 15 minutes.
+Add sliced onion and sauté until translucent, about 5-7 minutes.

 Preheat oven to 375 degrees F.

-Spray the bottom of a gratin or baking dish with oil.
+Spray the bottom of a gratin or baking dish with oil, about 9 x 13.

-Arrange half of the sliced potatoes in a pattern over the onions.
+Arrange half of the sliced potatoes in bottom of pan

 Sprinkle half of the combined cheeses evenly over the potatoes.

-Place dish on a baking sheet to catch any drippings.
+Place baking dish on a baking sheet to catch any drippings.

-Remove foil and bake another 20 to 30 minutes, until golden brown and bubbly.
+Remove foil and bake another 20 minutes, until golden brown and bubbly.

 Serves 6